 Tri Hita Karana are the 3 underlying principle of the Balinese lifestyle.
 It is a Sanskrit formula composed of tri (three), hita (welfare), karana (cause), which translates as the ‘Three Causes of Wellbeing’ or ‘Three Causes of Prosperity’:

-Tri Hita Karana guides most aspects of Balinese life, from rituals to communal gotong-royong cooperation practice and spatial organization in Balinese architecture, which always includes the philosophical and religious aspect of the Oneness of the Three Worlds (Tri Bhuana): Bhuhloka, Bhwahloka, Swahloka.
+Tri Hita Karana guides most aspects of Balinese life, from rituals to spatial organization in Balinese architecture, which always includes the philosophical and religious aspect of the Oneness of the Three Worlds (Tri Bhuana): Bhuhloka, Bhwahloka, Swahloka.

 Tri Hita Karana is the equivalent and continuation of the ancient Javanese principle of Memayu Hayuning Bawana.

-• PELEMAHAN (Relationship to the Environment) – Palemahan comes from lemah (the land, or environment).
-One famous example is the Tumpek Uduh holiday, a sacred day of reverence for plants, in particular large trees, fruit-bearers, or those considered useful.
-It is also reflected in the natural irrigation system on the island known as subak, which consists of cooperatively managed weirs and canals that draw from a single water source in accordance with ancient scriptures and the advice of the priests.
+- Pelemahan (Relationship to the Environment) – Palemahan comes from lemah (the land, or environment).
+One famous example is the Tumpek Uduh holiday, a sacred day of reverence for plants.
+It is also reflected in the natural irrigation system known as subak, which consists of cooperatively managed canals that draw from a single water source in accordance with ancient scriptures and the advice of the priests.

-Today, Tri Hita Karana is being applied by permaculture technologies and modern sustainable business practices.
+Today, Tri Hita Karana is also being applied to permaculture techniques and modern sustainable business practices.
 It is implemented by hotels, restaurants and other buildings.
 Moreover, other locations outside of Bali are also starting to adopted this lifestyle concept.

 For this reason, one may not cut a tree without proper ritual precautions.
 After cutting it, wood cutters always insert a small branch on the stump and give it a small offering (pejati), complete with the proper prayer.
 And for each tree they fell, they will plant a sapling nearby, with another offering.